dyoder/befog/README.md

 Befog is a command line utility for cloud management.
 Or, put another way, it's a CLI wrapper for the `fog` gem.

+Befog allows you to manage groups or clusters of servers as "banks."
+A bank can have one or many servers.
+Features include the ability to start, stop, add to, remove, or run a command on all servers in a bank.

 For example, the following command would add 3 servers to the server bank named `database`:

     befog add database --count 3